Holton Community Hospital History

 In 1993, the hospital started fundraising to construct an entirely new facility.
 Construction began in 1997 and the new facility opened its doors on January 4, 1999.

-Now just as it has in the past, the hospital is expanding its building size to better serve the community.
 We are proud to have cared for generations of our neighbors in northeast Kansas.

 The Mission of Holton Community Hospital is to provide professionalism, compassion, and excellence in healthcare for a healthier community.
 We strive to meet our mission and are proud to serve our communities.